nyu-cs-cy-6533-fall-2021/base/Assignment_5/requirements/Assignment5.md

 Demo date: TBA, via Zoom appointments

 This assignment accounts for 30% of your final grade.
-You can win an extra 15% of extra credit on this assignment.
+You can win an extra 15% of extra credit on this assignment based on originality and complexity of your project.

 ## Goals